tn-aixpa/faudit-chatbot/chatbot/README.md

 # Chatbot API

-Before creating the docker change the kubeai\_host and port in the Dockerfile.
+Before creating the docker `change the kubeai\_host and port in the Dockerfile`.
 Then run:

 ```docker build -t aixpa-chatbot-api .```